swharden/Csharp-Data-Visualization/website/content/system.drawing/quickstart-wpf/index.md

 ### 3. Create a `Render()` Method

 Here's the star of the show!
-It's nearly identical to the [drawing in Windows Forms](2-drawing-in-windows-forms.md.html) example, with key differences being:
+It's nearly identical to the [Windows Forms quickstart](../quickstart-winforms/) example, with key differences being:

 * Bitmap size is determined by the `ActualWidth` and `ActualHeight` of the `Canvas`
 * At the end of the render we copy the output to the `Source` property of an `Image`.